 1Number of patients with CMV disease = Number of patients with tissue-invasive CMV disease or CMV syndrome

-2CMV syndrome was defined as evidence of CMV viremia accompanied with at least one of the following: fever ( ≥ 38°C), severe malaise, leukopenia, atypical lymphocytosis, thrombocytopenia, and elevation of hepatic transaminases
+2CMV syndrome was defined as evidence of CMV viremia accompanied with at least one of the following: fever (greater than or equal to 38°C), severe malaise, leukopenia, atypical lymphocytosis, thrombocytopenia, and elevation of hepatic transaminases

 3Two patients in the 100 day group had both tissue-invasive CMV disease and CMV syndrome; however, these patients are counted as having only tissue-invasive CMV disease.